emmahewson/mp3-swimmon/README.md

 **Expand Personal Profile:** users can add more information about themselves on their profile, which could include 'home swim-spot' with their closest beach (and tailored event suggestions based on this), a list of events they are marked as 'going' to, and a profile photo or avatar.

 **Recurring Events:** The ability to make an event 'recurring' for users who hold regular swim meetings (e.g. every week), saving them time creating new events.

+**Location Images:** Implementing additional validation on location images, checking for quality, dimensions and to protect against inappropriate images.

 ---